Furionk/FurionRenderHelper/README.md

    - Add date/time with `(Start:yyyyMMdd)`, `(End:HHmmss)` for time-stamped files
    - Preview shows exactly how your files will be named

-3. **Select Render Channels/Passes**:
+3. **Configure Render Passes** (In Blender's View Layer Properties):
+   - Go to Properties > View Layer Properties > Passes
-   - Choose which render passes to output: Combined, Depth, Mist, Normal, etc.
+   - Enable the passes you want to output: Data (Z/Depth, Mist, Normal), Light (Diffuse, Glossy, Emission, etc.)
+   - The extension automatically detects and outputs ALL enabled passes
-   - Multiple channels require `(Channel)` token in filename pattern
+   - Multiple passes require `(Channel)` token in filename pattern
-   - Extension automatically enables selected passes in render settings

 4. **Choose Frames to Render**:
    - Enter frame numbers manually: `1,5,10,25`